marcosbermejo/itunesapi/README.md

 }
 ```

 In my opinion, usage of DTO's should stay in the controller layer.
 Services should not depend on DTO's.
 DTO's are only intended for backend - frontend communication.
-It should not interfere with de domain model.
+They should not interfere with the domain model.

-This separation of concerns enables escalability and robustness.
+This separation of concerns enhances scalability and robustness.

-Last, `app.serializer.ts` file has the code for transforming from `Album` to `AlbumDTO`.
-It can be used from any controller.
+Finally, `app.serializer.ts` file contains the code for transforming from `Album` to `AlbumDTO`.
+Therefore, it can be used from any controller.

 ## Swagger

 NestJS also makes it easy to configure Swagger endpoint.
 You can test it in this url: http://localhost:3000/api/

-It is not fully configured in this project, just initialized.
+It is not fully configured in this project yet, just initialized.